 The Allard Prize Nominating Subcommittee, which is comprised of three members of the Allard Prize Committee, prepares a further reduced shortlist taking into account the observations and contributions from the Advisory Board.
-The Allard Prize recipient and any honourable mention are chosen from this list by the Allard Prize Selection Subcommittee, which is comprised of the other three members of the Allard Prize Committee.
+The Allard Prize winner and any honourable mention recipients are chosen by the Allard Prize Selection Subcommittee which is composed of one member of the Allard Prize Foundation and two members of the Allard School of Law at UBC.

 The Allard Prize is thereafter presented to the winner at a public ceremony held at the University of British Columbia in Vancouver, British Columbia, Canada.

 Additional information regarding nominations is set out in the FAQs.